unknownjwly/BS_FCSplash/README.md

 - [ ] Add settings UI
 - [ ] Add a preview in the settings UI
 - [ ] Add fade transitions
+- [ ] Visual interface for choosing image